Philip Garrison | Founder

 Ivan Miron | CWU Student Liaison

-Ivan was born in Texcoco Mexico, and grew up in Othello, Washington.
+Ivan was born in Texcoco, Mexico, and grew up in Othello, Washington.
 He is a Biology Major at Central Washington University.
-Ivan began to get involved at APOYO through the APOYO Community Cup as a Volunteer during the Fall Quarter of 2023.
+During the fall quarter of 2023, Ivan volunteered at APOYO through the APOYO Community Cup.

-It is through this first involvement at the APOYO Community Cup that helped Ivan meet his friends and find his community at Central Washington University.
+Through this first involvement at the APOYO Community Cup, Ivan met friends and found his community at Central Washington University.

 Rex Wirth | Food Services Director